SHOPPING CART

 Every bit as dramatic as the Noel Coward play for which it was named, “Blithe Spirit” takes center stage in the garden with 8-10” blood-red bursts ending in a flurry of snowy tips.
 Not at all wispy or ephemeral, this bold beauty catches your eye even at a distance…and, like the play’s revivals, the flowers just keep coming!!
 Formal decorative, 4-5', from Holland.
 Last offered in 2023.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 Much more than just a pretty face, this infinitely varied dahlia is helping researchers at the Stanford University Dahlia Project explore the mysteries of genetics.
 But trust us, you don’t have to be a scientist to enjoy its big, primrose to cream flowers delicately sprinkled with wine.
 They’re gorgeous!
-Michigan-bred by Dixie Dahlia Gardens of Clio, 6-10”, 5-6’, grown for us now at Sun Moon Farm in New Hampshire.
+Michigan-bred by Dixie Dahlia Gardens of Clio, 6-10”, 5-6’, from Michigan.
 Last offered spring 2023.
 If you’d like to be notified the next time we offer this treasure, click here to sign up for an email alert.

 Duet dahlia 1955